Colloidal structure, energy extensivity and Monte Carlo sampling properties of improved short-range interaction models for surfactant-coated magnetic nanoparticles: Results

-Our results show that an inadequate application of energy models may not only give wrong values for the system energy and other physical quantities but also lead to an unexpected behavior of the simulation algorithm.
-This has practical implications for modeling agglomeration effects in colloids.
-Relying on a simplified pair energy function may result in a poor description of the mechanism.
+Our results show that an inadequate application of energy models lead to an unexpected behavior of the simulation algorithm.
+This can lead to a dramatic bias when estimating physical properties of the system, in particular to the study of agglomeration effects in colloids.
+Relying on a simplified pair energy function may result in a poor description of the agglomeration mechanism.
 In contrast, using a more refined approach could not only offer a better representation but also more accurately identify the conditions that lead to these states.